Learn more about 2026 Night of Artists Here

 Enrique Guerra studied at Paier College of Art in Hamden, Connecticut.
-After graduation, he apprenticed with artists Robert Lougheed and Tom Lovell in Santa Fe, New Mexico.
+Following his graduation, he apprenticed with noted artists Robert Lougheed and Tom Lovell in Santa Fe, New Mexico.

-Guerra creates art in both oil paintings and bronzes, drawing inspiration from the vast deserts and brushlands of Northern Mexico and South Texas.
-He enjoys painting street scenes in semi-abandoned towns or capturing images of farmers with their livestock as they till their land.
-Because he has spent the greater part of his life in these very surroundings, this is the subject matter that continues to captivate and shape the images of his work.
+Working in both oil painting and bronze sculpture, Guerra draws inspiration from the vast deserts and brushlands of northern Mexico and South Texas.
+He is particularly fond of depicting street scenes in semi-abandoned towns, as well as farmers tending their livestock and cultivating their land.
+Having spent the majority of his life in these environments, Guerra continues to find enduring resonance and creative direction in the landscapes and people of this region.

-In 2016, Guerra installed a life-sized sculpture titled El Caporal in the sculpture garden of the Briscoe Western Art Museum.
-The commissioned work features an early Spanish settler as he drives two longhorn cows yoked together with a rope.
-Guerra’s research revealed the specific way in which ropes with wooden bobbins were used as a yoking mechanism to secure wild cattle as they were driven between destinations.
-The cattle were further deterred from escape by braiding their tails together, as depicted in this early Texas ranch scene.
+In 2016, Guerra installed a life-sized bronze sculpture titled El Caporal in the sculpture garden of the Briscoe Western Art Museum.
+The commissioned piece portrays an early Spanish settler driving two longhorn cows yoked together with a rope.
+Through extensive research, Guerra uncovered the historical method of using ropes with wooden bobbins as a yoking mechanism for controlling wild cattle during transport.
+The sculpture also depicts the practice of braiding the animals’ tails together to further discourage escape—an authentic detail drawn from early Texas ranching tradition.

-In 2019, Guerra completed a sculpture of Juan Seguin that is now installed at the Alamo in San Antonio, Texas.
+In 2019, Guerra completed a sculpture of Juan Seguín, now installed at The Alamo in San Antonio, Texas.

-Guerra lives on his family’s cattle ranch near McAllen, Texas.
-His work is featured annually at the Night of the Artists at the Briscoe Western Art Museum.
+Guerra lives on his family’s cattle ranch near McAllen, Texas, and his work is featured annually in Night of the Artists at the Briscoe Western Art Museum.

 2 products